 As people on a journey together, we believe that we have a unique offering to those who are “searching” and wanting a different church experience.
 Meanwhile we wish to affirm the legitimacy of other Christian traditions as well as other religions.

 Since our church launch in 2008, we have been particularly intentional about welcoming members of the LGBTQ+ community, while our faith community itself is full of people of all orientations.
 Regarding the LGBTQ+ community: our desire is to affirm, be a safe place, as well as to advocate for full inclusion into society.
-This has most recently manifested itself in offering our services for LGBTQ+ wedding ceremonies.

 Currently we are investing time, energy, advocacy and resources toward the improvement of race relations; intentionally lifting up a “God is still speaking” God; and experiencing God in the natural world (see Second Sundays).
 Very quietly in the background are concerns about the environment and global warming (this led to early decisions to rent space rather than own space), questions about how we might do church differently, and where the future of an open-minded Christian faith might lead us.